So it may have come as a huge surprise, but I actually moved to SPAIN!

 But nevertheless, we made it.

 My First 2 Weeks

 We landed in Barcelona and took a train ride over to Castellón de la Plana.
 It was my very first train ride and I was in awe of how awesome it was!
 We managed to ride first class because of a pretty sweet deal they were offering that day.
 Then, we settled into our cozy little Airbnb with the most amazing host (P.S. use my referral link to get $40 off your next trip!)

 I was curious to see what life would be like in Spain and figured my Cuban roots and would help me get by in the Spanish department.
 I assumed it wouldn’t be that much different from home because so much Spanish is spoken in Miami.
 But I quickly realized how different it really was.

 I had the first week off because it turns out my colegio was closed because of festivities.
 So we lucked out because it gave us time to get to know the lay of the land, test out bus routes, and begin our hunt for a flat.
 My partner was placed in a small town outside of Castellón named Vila-real and I got placed in another town nearby called Benicàssim.
 Both are absolutely beautiful!
 We kept in contact with the principals at our schools and they were more than helpful throughout the entire transition of us becoming auxiliares de conversación.

 I’m still working on getting into a routine and finding out exactly what their expectations are of me when I’m in classes.
-I’ve had so much fun getting to know the kids, reading stories, playing games, practicing English conversation and much more.
-The work is simple but it’s been extremely rewarding and I can’t wait to see what the next 6 months as an auxiliar will be like!
+I’ve had so much fun getting to know the kids, reading stories, and playing games.
+We spent most of the classes practicing English conversation and learning about the USA.
+The work is simple but it’s been extremely rewarding.
+I can’t wait to see what the next 6 months as an auxiliar will be like!